dbj-systems/nothingbut/README.md

    // implicit conversion of double to float float F = 3.7;
 ```
-Not because you happen to be "unreasonable", but because yuo need to deliver code where implicit conversions are simply not allowed.
+Not because you happen to be "unreasonable", but because you need to deliver code where implicit conversions are simply not allowed.
 Just like for example exceptions, in many real-time projects are not allowed.
 Them exceptions simply do not exist over there.
 Simply switched off.

 And very likely, you have turned to the "[official sources](https://docs.microsoft.com/en-us/cpp/cpp/type-conversions-and-type-safety-modern-cpp?view=vs-2017)" just to come back dissapointed.